You want smart political talk without the meltdowns?

 All right.

-Uh we have many, many foreign policy challenges that Donald Trump will face.
+We have many, many foreign policy challenges that Donald Trump will face.

 We have strained relations with Israel.

-They've never been this bad, culminating in that U.N. vote that took place where the United States should have vetoed it and did not.
+They've never been this bad, culminating in that UN vote that took place where the United States should have vetoed it and did not.

-Then of course, the aftermath with the emergence of ISIS because the president pulled out of Iraq too early, and ISIS now has gone worldwide, and ISIS has access to all the oil in Iraq to fund their terror activities.
+Then, of course, the aftermath with the emergence of ISIS because the president pulled out of Iraq too early, and ISIS now has gone worldwide, and ISIS has access to all the oil in Iraq to fund their terror activities.

 We haven't even begun to talk about what's going to happen with the relationship with Russia.